 All our advice, first flea and worm treatment and cuddles are free.
 We are always here to help you, and genuinely want to make your puppy’s first visit to the surgery a welcoming experience.

 Your puppy will need to learn how to communicate with other dogs from an early stage.
-Socialisation skills are where our Puppy Playgroup classes will really help.
+Socialisation skills are where our Puppy Socialisation classes will really help.
 Your puppy can start this once they have had their vaccination and we only take healthy pups of the same vaccination status, to minimise disease risk.
 The classes are held in a completely different building to the main surgery too.

 Further details of these classes can be found in reception in our ‘Guide to your new puppy’ leaflet, or simply ask for more details next time you visit.